Deploy Cortex on Kubernetes#

 Use the cortex

-Helm chart to configure the correct storageClass value in the chart’s settings, and the PVC will be created automatically during deployment.
+Helm chart to configure the storageClass value in the chart settings.
+This ensures the PVC is created automatically during deployment.
+To do so, open the values.yaml